numaproj/numalogic/docs/quick-start.md

 ### Train on your own data
-If you want to train an ML model on your own data, replace the `train_data.csv` file with your own file under [resources.](https://github.com/numaproj/numalogic/tree/main/examples)
+If you want to train an ML model on your own data, replace the `train_data.csv` file with your own file under [resources.](https://github.com/numaproj/numalogic/blob/main/examples/numalogic-simple-pipeline/src/resources)

+For more details, refer to [numalogic-simple-pipeline](https://github.com/numaproj/numalogic/tree/main/examples/numalogic-simple-pipeline)